-Use the side mirrors and rear view mirror to get better coverage on both sides and rear of the vehicle.
-When shifting out of reverse and into any other gear, the image will remain on for a few seconds before it shuts off to assist in parking or trailer hookup.
+Use the side mirrors and rearview mirror to get better coverage on both sides and rear of the vehicle.

+When shifting out of R (Reverse) and into any other gear, the image will remain on for a few seconds before it shuts off to assist in parking or trailer hookup.